top of page

 Most of the Mannerists in these rooms exhibit some degree of stylization or exaggeration in their paintings.
 Jacopo Pontormo’s Expulsion From Paradise is an almost expressionist study of panic as Adam and Eve flee the wrath of God, while Rosso Fiorentino’s Madonna shows Christ with what looks like mascara running down his face!
 You might think it is an artist’s error—but see how perfectly the artists shows two angels with parrot wings that seem to be sharing a secret at her feet!
 All throughout the rooms, you’ll notice heightened expressions and popsicle colors.

-Room D8 shows the most famous example of Mannerism, Francesco Parmagianino’s Madonna and Child, Angels and Prophet, or Madonna of the Long Neck.
+->Room D8 shows the most famous example of Mannerism, Francesco Parmagianino’s Madonna and Child, Angels and Prophet, or Madonna of the Long Neck.
 Mannerists pushed the boundaries of what was acceptable in religious paintings, mixing technical perfection with slight perversion.
 In this case, the shading and ovals of each face are absolute perfection.
 Look for the subtle reflection of Christ's Crucifixion in the urn held by the angel.
-But the impossibly long neck of the Madonna, matched by the distorted form of the Christ-child, give a slighly unnerving impression.
+But the impossibly long neck of the Madonna, matched by the distorted form of the Christ-child, gives a slightly unnerving impression.
 Even St. Jerome with his scroll is not sure what to think.
 The artist died before completing the work, which is why only the feet of St. Francis stand beside him.

 Parmagianino, Madonna of the Long Neck (1540)